cesarvr/cesarvr.github.io/_posts/2018-05-22-create-containers.markdown

 }
 ```

-After we change root folder now we need to pass more information to the system call in charge loading the program, so we group this logic also.
+After we change the root folder we need to pass more information to the system call in charge of loading the program.
+So we group this logic as well:

 ```c++
 int run(const char *name) {